NotRyken/WhileEmpty/README.md

         "delayTicks": 40
       }
     ],
+    // whether to also send the 'onLastPlayerLeave' messages when
+    // the server is first started
+    "runLastPlayerLeaveOnStart": false,
-    // a list of delayed messages or commands to be run when the playercount exceeds the threshold (ascending) "onFirstPlayerJoin": [
+    // a list of delayed messages or commands to be sent when the
+    // player-count exceeds the threshold (ascending)
+    "onFirstPlayerJoin": [
       {
         "message": "Server is no longer empty!",